natansima/w2-d5-dom-car-game/README.md

    this.directionY = 0;
    ```

-   2. Add the method move() to track the movement of the track, keep it in the game screen and update its position:
+   2. Add the method move() to track the movement of the player, keep it in the game screen and update its position:

    ```
    move() {